cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 ```
 cellStats((diff_sums)^2, mean)
 ```
 For the linear regression model, the value of MSE is 18.00924.
 For the random forest, The value of MSE is 18.10797.
 The linear regression model has a slightly less MSE than the random forest model.
 Based on this metric, we can tell that the linear regression model is better than the random forest model by a minor margin.
-It is reasonable to say that both models might not be the ideal methods for this analysis.

 Last but not least, we can compare the 3D Raster Visualizations of MAE with the following package and functions.
 ```